Include TREZOR support (Bitcoin hardware wallet)

 2) add the following udev rule to system: https://github.com/trezor/trezor-common/blob/master/udev/51-trezor.rules

-#4 Updated by stick almost 4 years ago
+#4 Updated by stick about 4 years ago

 I just learned that the mentioned udev rule is already a part of python-trezor-0.6.10-1 package in testing (see https://packages.debian.org/stretch/all/python-trezor/filelist), so please ignore change #2.

-#6 Updated by stick almost 4 years ago
+#6 Updated by stick about 4 years ago

 There are literally thousands of people using TREZOR all around the world and they are looking for an option how to use it anonymously.
 We tell them to use Electrum and setup Tor.
 This is quite hard to do for a common user and Tails makes this task so much easier.
 Electrum is already a part of Tails, but requires a permanent storage to hold your bitcoins.
 Advantage of using Electrum with TREZOR is that you don't need this, as keys are stored on a separate device and Electrum can easily recreate the whole wallet from scratch every time.
 I think adding support for this makes sense for TREZOR users which is a big group, that's why I suggested it.